Below you will find pages that utilize the tag “K8s”

 PVC Debug Pod

-command to “create a pod, and attach a PVC to it” that I threw together the following script:
+I’ve been annoyed sufficiently-often by the fact that there is no single kubectl command to “create a pod, and attach a PVC to it” that I threw together the following script:

 Backups and Updates and Dependencies and Resiliency